 - How do I access the FCARR?
-Please contact Tracy Hellner, Autism Resource Specialist, at 847-392-2812 ext 31 or firstname.lastname@example.org to schedule a visit.
+Please contact Tracy Hellner, Autism Resource Specialist, at 847-385-2622 or email@example.com to schedule a visit.

 - When is the FCARR open?
-The FCARR is open Monday, Tuesday and Thursday from 8:30 a.m. until 3:00 p.m.
+The FCARR in Arlington Heights is open Monday, Tuesday and Thursday from 8:30 a.m. until 3:00 p.m.
 Wednesday, Friday, evening and weekend hours are also available by appointment.
 The FCARR on the North Shore is currently open by appointment only.

 - Can the FCARR provide referrals to trainings and support groups?
 The FCARR bulletin board will always have updated information on trainings, support groups and other useful information in your area.

 - How Do I Set Up a Resource Room on a Shoestring Budget?
 Contact our Autism Resource Specialist, Tracy Hellner, at 847-385-2622 or firstname.lastname@example.org to schedule a visit to the Northbrook location.

 Staff Positions and Primary Responsibilities

 Autism Resource Specialist - Provides resources and referrals to families and community members impacted by Autism Spectrum Disorders.

 Clearbrook’s Family and Community Autism Resource Room - Arlington Heights

 Clearbrook's Family and Community Autism Resource Room - North Shore